bcomnes/bret.io/src/blog/2020/package-automation/README.md

   - Enforce code style and catch errors!
 Basically spell check on code.
 This should really be the very first test on every package, since it helps you write correct code.
 - [`dependency-check`](https://github.com/dependency-check-team/dependency-check)
   - Verify dependencies listed in `package.json` matches usage in the actual code.
-  - This test fails if it finds packages in `package.json` that are no longer used in code or if it finds pacakges in use in the code that are not listed in `package.json` which would cause a runtime error.
+  - This test fails if it finds packages in `package.json` that are no longer used in code or if it finds packages in use in the code that are not listed in `package.json`, which would cause a runtime error.
 - Running a build
   - Simply make `npm run build` part of your test life cycle.
   - If your package has some sort of build step, simply running a build and checking if it runs without error is a very helpful test.
 It's also simple to set up.
 - Code Coverage metrics
   - [nyc][nyc] is the defacto test coverage tool (built into tap).
-  - [c8](https://github.com/bcoe/c8) is a native V8 coverage tool, but is lest robust than nyc.
+  - [c8](https://github.com/bcoe/c8) is a native V8 coverage tool, but is less robust than nyc.
   - These don't need to be pass/fail in terms of coverage going up or down (but they can be).
   - These metrics help you validate the tests you wrote are actually running the parts of the code you expect (or don't expect).
   - Platform integration for ingesting these metrics are available, but usually not worth it.
 Simply having console output is sufficient most of the time.